rust-lang/rfcs/text/3476-expose-fn-type.md

 - Is the syntax good?
 It could create confusion between a function pointer.
 - What about closures?
 They don't even have names so targetting them would be quite difficult.
 I wouldn't want to use the compiler generated mess of a name like `[closure@src/main.rs:13:18: 13:20]`.
 It would also contain line numbers which would be changing quite often so thats not ideal.
+- I provided a possible solution for a `fn implicit_generic(val: impl Clone) -> impl ToString` function, but because we currently don't have a defined syntax for those generics in types, thus we can't use `impl Trait` as types for fields in structs, we should think about this more, maybe don't implement exposed types of function for such `fn`s and wait for another RFC?

 # Future possibilities
 [future-possibilities]: #future-possibilities